Invoca/developer-docs/source/api_documentation/call_api/transcript_api.rst

     - Description

   * - transcript_format= (required)
-    - Dertimines the which format and transcripts are included, see response parameters below for information on each format.
+    - Determines what format the transcripts are returned as, see response parameters below for information on each format.

 Response
 --------